 directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best sed as a of: of: objectiv
+Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?